loighic/macro/docs/pt1a/trade.md

 Now, we need to determine the opportunity cost for each country of producing each good.
 Let's say that Saudi Arabia is producing only oil:
 100 barrels of oil and no bushels of corn.
 If it, then, begins producing 10 bushels of corn, how much oil production does it give up?
 In this scenario, it will go from 100 barrels of oil to 60, and so it is giving up 40 barrels of oil.

+!!! note ""

-> Hence, for Saudi Arabia, 40 barrels of oil costs it 10 bushels of corn, or 4 barrels of oil costs it 1 bushel of corn.
+    Hence, for Saudi Arabia, 40 barrels of oil costs it 10 bushels of corn, or 4 barrels of oil costs it 1 bushel of corn.

 So, the opportunity cost of producing 1 bushel of corn is 4 barrels of oil.
 (It gives up 4 barrels of oil every time it produces a bushel of corn.)